dawitjohn07-cmd/dawitjohn07-cmd/README.md

 I'm an Information Science student passionate about **Artificial Intelligence**, **Machine Learning**, **Backend Engineering**, and **Full-Stack Development**.

 I enjoy building software that solves real-world problems—from AI-powered knowledge systems to agricultural marketplaces and transportation platforms.
-My goal is to become an AI Engineer and build products that create meaningful impact.
+I'm focused on building practical AI-powered applications while strengthening my backend and full-stack development skills and exploring Machine Learning as a future direction.

 ### Current Focus